Square for Retail Reporting

 The Missing Cost filter will display a list of items that are not associated with a unit cost.

 Tap Add Cost next to one of your items.

 If the original stock intake was with a purchase order, click the link listed on the historical adjustment details page to update the associated unit cost.

-Let’s say you accepted a purchase order or manually received 10 items at a cost of $15 each.
-Later, you manually re-counted to reduce the item’s stock to 8 items.
-The re-count adjustment will debit your Cost of Goods Sold and credit your Inventory Value by $30.
-The adjustment will show in your History, but to update the unit cost (say to $10), you’ll need to locate the original receive adjustment.
-After you update the original intake adjustment, the re-count adjustment will automatically reflect the new unit cost and Inventory Reports will be updated.
+Let’s say you accepted a purchase order or manually received 10 items at a cost of £15 each.
+Later, you manually recounted to reduce the item’s stock to eight items.
+The recount adjustment will debit your Cost of Goods Sold and credit your Inventory Value by £30.
+The adjustment will show in your History, but to update the unit cost (say to £10), you’ll need to locate the original received adjustment.
+After you update the original intake adjustment, the recount adjustment will automatically reflect the new unit cost and Inventory Reports will be updated.